sadielbartholomew/cylc/doc/src/miscellaneous/readme-info.rst

 ================

 .. todo::
-   auto-gen README.md as in orig '\lstinputlisting{../../../README.md}'
+   placeholder for the moment (should auto-generate inclusion of file) as not sure whether we want this in the docs.